H2Concepts/H2-Rent-Stripe/README.md

 Use the `category` attribute to select a specific product category by shortcode.

-If you need to customise the link to your terms of service (AGB), enter the URL under **Einstellungen → Stripe Integration**.
-The text on the checkout page uses this link directly as UTF‑8 and is not encoded again.
+Under **Einstellungen → Stripe Integration** you can specify the link to your terms of service (AGB) and set the success and cancel URLs that Stripe should use.
+The text on the checkout page uses your AGB link directly as UTF‑8 and is not encoded again.

 ## Development